 Questions?
 Visit the Opera’s Night Out FAQ

-An Opera’s Night Out Membership is only $150 and includes a ticket to all four mainstage performances in the 2019-20 season and access into the young professionals pre-opera cocktail hour.
+Forte Memberships will be available June!
+Memberships are only $150 and includes a ticket to all four mainstage performances for the season and access into the young professionals pre-opera cocktail hour.

 - Buy 3, Get 1 Free: Save $50 (the single ticket price) and get four performances for the price of three